 The way they work varies from tool to tool, but most burrow into the ground or dig like a shovel.

-Large drill bits with rotating screw blades are used by those that burrow into the ground.
+Those who burrow into the ground use large drill bits with rotating screw blades.
 The auger begins digging into the ground as soon as the long handle is rotated, and the screw blade removes the soil as it rotates.

 The electric-powered types don’t require much strength to rotate, while the gasoline-powered types do.